 The Front-positioned tines are easier to push through loosened soil, whereas, Rear-positioned tines cut deep into the soil, great for a very tough ground.

 Before buying a tiller, it is very important to consider its power source.
-If you have a small garden which needs to be tilled, it is advisable to go for Electric Tillers as you will never have to worry about the fuel.
+If you have a small garden, it is advisable to go for Electric Tillers as you will never have to worry about the fuel.
 Then again, you will have to stay near the power source or might have to invest in a longer power chord if you own a larger piece of land.

 Gas Tillers are more powerful than the electric ones and can tame the soil in the toughest of grounds easily, making it suitable for creating a new garden on a ground which has never been tilled.
 They can cut deep through compact patches of dirt, rocks and roots but are harder to push and take a lot of arm strength to operate.
 They can also be a handful to maintain and consume oil and gas even when not in use.
 So be sure to fill-in no more than needed fuel.